Available end July through to end November. We post across the UK.

-We grow our tomatillos in one of our polytunnels, giving them plenty of sunlight and warmth.
+We grow our tomatillos in our polytunnels, giving them plenty of sunlight and warmth.
 They can be eaten green (under ripe) or yellow (ripe) and both have their own distinctive taste.

 How to use: